pabloaguilarmartinez/solana-transaction-visualizer/README.md

 - Vite
 - TailwindCSS

+## Considerations
-The web is up and running on: [https://pam-solana-transaction-visualizer.vercel.app/](https://pam-solana-transaction-visualizer.vercel.app/)
+The web is up and running on: [https://pam-solana-transaction-visualizer.vercel.app/](https://pam-solana-transaction-visualizer.vercel.app/).
+We are using the Solana devnet, so transactions from mainnet and testnet will not be found.